Recent developments on Oka manifolds: Algebraic Oka theory

+\item $Y$ is {\em locally algebraically subelliptic} if every point $y\in Y$ has a Zariski neighbourhood $U\subset Y$ and a finite dominating family of algebraic sprays on $U$ with values in $Y$. \item $Y$ is {\em weakly algebraically subelliptic} if for every point $a\in Y$, the tangent space $T_a Y$ is spanned by vectors $v$ such that there is an affine Zariski open neighbourhood $U$ of $a$ in $Y$ and a regular map $f:U\times \C\to Y$ with $f (y, 0) =y$ for all $y\in U$ and $\frac{d}{dt}\Big|_{t=0} f(a,t) = v$. \item $Y$ satisfies condition $a\Ell1$ if the condition in Definition \ref{def:elliptic} (b) holds for algebraic maps $X\to Y$ from affine algebraic manifolds. \end{enumerate} \end{definition}

-Many examples and properties of algebraically subelliptic manifolds can be found in \cite[Sect.
-6.4]{Forstneric2017E} and elsewhere in the cited book.
-In particular, this property is Zariski local: if $Y$ is covered by Zariski open sets which are algebraically subelliptic, then $Y$ is also algebraically subelliptic (see \cite[3.5.B, 3.5.C]{Gromov1989} and \cite[Proposition 6.4.2]{Forstneric2017E}).
+Examples and properties of such manifolds can be found in \cite[Section 6.4]{Forstneric2017E} and elsewhere in the cited book.
+Any one of these conditions implies that the manifold is Oka.
+It turns out that all these properties are pairwise equivalent.